heykapil/overleaf-cep/README.md

 ## 🚀 Usage (Docker Compose)

 To run this on your ARM64 server, use the following `docker-compose.yml`.
+A better way is to use dokploy or coolify to do this for you.

 **Note:** This setup requires MongoDB and Redis.
+In my case, i am using dokploy, `dokploy-network` is used to expose the redis and mongo to the same network.

 ```yaml
 services: